joelbeedle/salsa/README.md

 MyTarget(b2World* world, const b2Vec2 &position, int id, bool visible, float radius, int arg) {}
 ```

-A target must follow this pattern for its body definitions:
+A target should follow this pattern for its body definitions:

 ```cpp
   // Shape can be anything